Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-- In order to put a background color, we use CSS `background-color` attribute.
+- In order to put a background color, we use CSS `background-color` property.

 <hr>